pipinstallshan/hunxayi-shan/README.md

-# Data Analyst and Python Developer

 # Hi, I'm Shahnoor! 👋

+# Crawler Engineer & Web Developer

 Hello there!
 I'm Shahnoor, a dynamic software engineer specializing in web crawling, automation, and web development.
 With a robust technical foundation in Python, Node.js, Django, and Flask, I excel at tackling complex challenges in data extraction and crafting high-performance web applications. <br/> <br/>